munawwir/timeline/khulasa/yoyo-chapter-07.md

 |:--:|
 | <b>Madinah has natural terrain protection</b>|

-The western side of Madinah is walled off by mountains, while the east and south had foresty plantations.
+The western side of Madinah was walled off by mountains, while the east and south had foresty plantations.
 The only exposed side of Madinah was the north.

 The Aws and Khazraj that resided in Yathrib were fierce, bold, and free.
 They lived alone and unmanaged for generations, and their skill in riding animals symbolized their free spritedness.
 They also had some blood ties to the Quraysh and Rasulullah ﷺ, as Abd' al-Muttalib's mother was from Banu'Adi ibn an-Najjar, a tribe in Yathrib.
-The Aws and Khazrah had, however, historically been opposed to the Quraysh since they traced their geneology to Qahtan, while the Quraysh are from Adnan.
+The Aws and Khazrah had, however, historically been opposed to the Quraysh since they traced their genealogy to Qahtan, while the Quraysh are from Adnan.
 Thus, the acceptance of both these tribes as _Ansar_ and the Makkans as _Muhajireen_ meant the resolution of many years of quarrel.

 In summary, Madinah as the place of emigration was an important military and cultural advancement.